How do I create a vaulted ceiling and scissor trusses?

 Using the Select Objects tool, click in the room that will have a vaulted ceiling to select it, then click the Open Object edit button.

-On the Structure panel of the Room Specification dialog, uncheck the box beside Flat Ceiling Over This Room, then click OK.
+On the Structure panel of the Room Specification dialog, uncheck Flat Ceiling Over This Room, then click OK.

 To make it easier to draw ceiling planes, select Tools> Layer Settings> Display Options and in the Layer Display Options dialog for the active layer set:

-Scroll down to the Roof Planes layer and remove the check in the Disp column.
+Scroll down to the Roof Planes layer and remove the check in the Disp column or from the Display checkbox.

 Click OK to close the dialog and turn off the display of the roof planes in the plan.